-A week is barely enough time to scratch the surface of everything Colorado has to offer, but this family road-trip itinerary through the western part of the state gives you a seven-day survey of the incredible diversity available, including stops at several national parks and monuments.
+A week is barely enough time to scratch the surface of everything Colorado has to offer, but this family road-trip itinerary through the western part of the state and a handful of its national parks and attractions gives you a seven-day survey of the incredible diversity available.

 Head southeast through Montrose to the Black Canyon of the Gunnison National Park.
 Words can barely describe the awe you’ll feel looking down into the narrow, sheer depths of black rock that make up the canyon.
 Hike around a little on your own or opt for a ranger-led tour.
 Camping is available or choose to stay nearby in picturesque Ouray or Ridgway.

 Continue south to Durango and Mesa Verde National Park, one of only 20 World Heritage sites in the United States.
 Take a ranger-guided tour of some of the most spectacular cliff dwellings in the park, then hike on your own to take in petroglyphs, ancient dwellings and the natural surroundings.
 If trains make your family’s hearts go clicker-clack, take a ride on the Durango and Silverton Narrow Gauge Railroad.

 From Mesa Verde, head east and then north toward Alamosa and Great Sand Dunes National Park and Preserve.
 Mountains of pristine sand bump up against the mountains here, creating a mini-Sahara in the heart of Colorado.
 In the spring, flowing Medano Creek creates Colorado’s most unique beach, and year-round visitors love to hike up and then ski, sled or snowboard down the dunes.